nealbarshes-protocols/nealbarshes-protocols.github.io/Protocols/Protocols_Venous/06_VenousProcedures_SACCD_Varithena.md

 2. diphenhydramine (Benadryle) 25mg q3 hours for itching or redness at injection sites.

 If cellulitis: cephalexin, Augmentin; doxycycline or moxifloxacin if PCN allergy.

+OCL requirements | goal:
+1. No type & screen
+2. No OCL H&P
+3. No IV needed --> no anesthesia --> no pre-op anesthesia clinic